TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Integration/approximating_integrals.md

 \end{align*}
 $$

-As this is still very far from the exact value (see {prf:ref}`Ex:NumericalIntegration:spoiler_simple`), we also computed the approximation with some smaller values of $h$:
+As this is still very far from the exact value (see {prf:ref}`Ex:ApproximatingIntegrals:spoiler_simple`), we also computed the approximation with some smaller values of $h$:

 |$h$|$I_R$|$\left\vert\mathcal{I}-I_R\right\vert$
 |-|-|-|